Strilanc/Strilanc.github.io/_posts/2017-08-22-swap-breakdown.md

 What if the two qubits you want to swap aren't next to each other?

-Well, if there's a path between them then you can swap one towards the other until they're adjacent, do the important swap, then move the other one back.
+Well, if there's a path of connected qubits between them then you can swap one towards the other until they're adjacent, do the important swap, then return to the starting position.
 Break the swap chain down into CNOTs, and you get this:

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/path-swap.png"/>